helmholtz-analytics/mpi4torch/doc/basic_usage.rst

 the result of the function to actually depend on the dummies.
 Consequently, pytorch will also respect this dependency in the backward DAG.

-The :py:func:`torchmpi.JoinDummies` function also has a sister function :py:func:`torchmpi.JoinDummiesHandle`, which is thought for situations in which the ``loopthrough`` variable is a :py:class:`torchmpi.WaitHandle` from a non-blocking MPI call, as e.g. returned by :py:func:`torchmpi.MPI_Communicator.Isend`.
-The signature of :py:func:`torchmpi.JoinDummiesHandle` is
+The :py:func:`mpi4torch.JoinDummies` function also has a sister function :py:func:`mpi4torch.JoinDummiesHandle`, which is thought for situations in which the ``loopthrough`` variable is a :py:class:`mpi4torch.WaitHandle` from a non-blocking MPI call, as e.g. returned by :py:func:`mpi4torch.MPI_Communicator.Isend`.
+The signature of :py:func:`mpi4torch.JoinDummiesHandle` is

 .. code-block:: python

    def JoinDummiesHandle(handle: WaitHandle, dummies: List[torch.Tensor]) -> WaitHandle

 Returning to the Isend-Recv-Wait example, we now want to put these tools to use.
-Starting with the call to :py:func:`torchmpi.MPI_Communicator.Recv`, we want this call to happen after :py:func:`torchmpi.MPI_Communicator.Isend`.
+Starting with the call to :py:func:`mpi4torch.MPI_Communicator.Recv`, we want this call to happen after :py:func:`mpi4torch.MPI_Communicator.Isend`.
 Note that ``Isend`` returns a ``WaitHandle``, which cannot directly be passed to ``JoinDummies``.
-For these situations we will use the :py:attr:`torchmpi.WaitHandle.dummy` property, which gives us a means to convert a ``WaitHandle`` to a dummy tensor.
+For these situations we will use the :py:attr:`mpi4torch.WaitHandle.dummy` property, which gives us a means to convert a ``WaitHandle`` to a dummy tensor.
 In the example from above this could then look like

 .. code-block:: python

    handle = comm.Isend(a,(comm.rank+1)%comm.size, 0)
-   recvbuffer = torchmpi.JoinDummies(torch.empty_like(a), [handle.dummy])
+   recvbuffer = mpi4torch.JoinDummies(torch.empty_like(a), [handle.dummy])
    #                                 ~~~~~~~~~~~~~~~~~~~
    #                                 This is what we
    #                                 originally wanted